laurinscheuber/kry-programmieraufgabe-2/README.md

 This means that if the target hash had been chosen randomly from _any_ 7-character password within the defined character set, the probability of finding it with this specific table would be roughly 1 in 20,000.

 For the purpose of this assignment, the target hash `1d56a37fb6b08aa709fe90e12ca59e12` was likely chosen specifically because it _is_ contained within one of the chains generated from the first 2,000 starting passwords, allowing students to demonstrate a successful lookup without needing the immense resources required for a large-scale Rainbow Table.

+## Future Improvements

+If we had more time we would have tried:

+- Implementing multi-threading to speed up table generation
+- Using a more efficient data structure than HashMap
+- Experimenting with different reduction functions to see if we can reduce collisions

 ## Declaration